 Other capillary vascular malformations

 Angiokeratoma circumscriptum is a raised warty dark red-purple lesion that is most commonly found on the lower leg or foot.
 It is often covered with rough scaly patches of skin.
 In many cases, they are present at birth but may also develop in childhood or adulthood.
-Angiokeratomas are harmless lesions that usually require no treatment.
-For cosmetic reasons or concerns of possible melanoma, surgical removal or laser therapy may be performed.
+Angiokeratomas are mostly harmless vascular lesions that usually do not require treatment.

-What is the cause of capillary vascular malformations?
+What is the cause of capillary vascular malformation?

 Capillary vascular malformations are now known due to genetic abnormalities and are often familial.
 Investigators have found a mutation in the GNAQ gene on chromosome 9q21 in the vast majority of patients with port-wine stains and Surge-Weber syndrome.